 Installing the Plants

-Perhaps you're thinking, "All of that is fine, but how do I actually install the plants, and what if I want to grow something besides flowers?"
-While there are as many ideas for fence line landscaping as there are fences, I'll conclude with a few tips to point you in the right direction, beginning with the mechanics of planting a bed.
+Perhaps you're thinking, "All of that is fine, but how do I install the plants, and what if I want to grow something besides flowers?"
+While there are as many ideas for fence line landscaping as there are fences, we'll conclude with a few tips to point you in the right direction, beginning with the mechanics of planting a bed.

 Loosely layer your flower beds for optimal visual effect.
-A composition with three rows (short plants in front, tall ones in back, medium-sized ones in the middle) often works well.
+A composition with three rows (short plants in front, tall ones in the back, medium-sized ones in the middle) often works well.

 Looking for a way to keep the bed contained?
 Create a neat, low-maintenance planting next to a fence.

 When softening the rigid lines of fencing through the use of plants, some of you may want to take that idea to its logical conclusion and install the plants in a curving bed to create a nice focal point.

 Others of you, by contrast, may wish to streamline the design considerably.
 Maybe you're an aficionado of formal landscape design, and far from wanting to soften the beeline created by your fencing, you wish to accentuate it.
 You can achieve this by growing hedge plants in a neat row.
 Dwarf boxwoods are an outstanding choice here, not only because they are amenable to shearing, but also because they are compact and evergreen.
 Privet hedges are also commonly grown in conjunction with fences; as their name suggests, they have been used traditionally to gain privacy.

 Some homeowners like the idea of such plantings so much that they dispense with the hardscape (i.e., the fencing) altogether.
 In addition to formal hedges, looser groupings of shrubs and/or trees can also be used to promote privacy.

 If you don't have a fence yet but would like one, browse through some fence pictures before deciding on a style.
 This photo gallery also shows some examples of fence line landscaping.